Nikhilesh-Vasanthakumar/long_denovo_assembly/Readme.md

 >busco -m genome -i consensus.fa -o Output -l saccharomycetes

 The results of the quast and busco are present in the output folder.
+The time required to assemble using Hifiasm was 45 mins.
+The time required to assemble using wtdbg2 was 20 mins.